hutchay/term-deposit-prediction/README.md

 - Duration was excluded from the model to avoid data leakage, though it’s known to be highly predictive.

 ### ✅ What This Means
+- Logistic Regression or a hybrid ensemble can be used if recall (reaching likely subscribers) is the priority.

-This model can help the bank:
+- This model can help the bank:
   - Prioritize leads for sales teams.
   - Refine marketing efforts by targeting specific demographics.
   - Reduce campaign costs by avoiding outreach to low-likelihood customers.

 ## 📌 Insights & Conclusion

-- The logistic regression model reached **71% accuracy** with **62% recall** for the minority class (subscribed customers), showing strong potential to capture real positives despite class imbalance.
-- High recall is crucial in this marketing scenario, where reaching likely subscribers matters more than being perfectly precise.
+- The project demonstrates how different models can trade off recall vs. precision — an important business decision point.
+- Logistic Regression, though simpler, offered the best recall-to-precision tradeoff, making it more effective in this marketing scenario.
+- Strategic features like contact method, education, and loan history were the strongest predictors of term deposit subscription.
 - Features like **contact method**, **education**, and **loan/default history** are key drivers in predicting success.
 - This model can help the bank **prioritize outreach**, **refine targeting**, and **increase campaign efficiency**.